wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Freddie_** : You're going to bake one of your cakes?

-**_Mrs Buttermuffin_** : Well of course I'm going to bake one of my cakes.
+**_Mrs Buttermuffin_** : For goodness sake, of course I'm going to bake a cake for the wake, make no mistake.

+one of my cakes.
 My cakes are fabulous, now you can help me with the ingredients.
 Eggs... thank you, flour... butter... jam... sausages...

 **_Tripps_** : Pork and apple, or Lincolnshire?